 HIV Cure Research

-Research Toward HIV Cure (NIH Office of AIDS Research) – This fact sheet NIH describes the two main types of HIV cure research NIH is investing in: sustained viral remission, which involves reducing HIV to undetectable levels without the use of antiretroviral drugs; and eradicating HIV, which involves eliminating HIV entirely from the body.
+Research Toward HIV Cure (NIH Office of AIDS Research) – This fact sheet describes the two main types of HIV cure research NIH is investing in: sustained viral remission, which involves reducing HIV to undetectable levels without the use of antiretroviral drugs; and eradicating HIV, which involves eliminating HIV entirely from the body.

 HIV Cure (NIAID) – This fact sheet also briefly discusses research into sustained ART-free HIV remission and viral eradication, which are described in greater depth in the two fact sheets immediately below.
 It also links to a 4-minute NIAID video that explains the challenges for curing HIV and efforts to achieve HIV remission and viral eradication.

 Sustained ART-Free HIV Remission (NIAID) – This fact sheet discusses strategies for achieving sustained HIV remission in persons with HIV.
 These include boosting the immune system to achieve remission, starting ART therapy very soon after infection to achieve remission, and developing long-acting ART that can suppress HIV for extended periods and thereby provide a bridge to ART-free remission.